AI Glossary

 Cloud Computing

 Using remote servers and networks over the internet to access computing resources.
-This is often used for AI training and deployment because it offers scalable and flexible computing power.
+This is often used for AI training and deployment because it offers scalable and flexible computing power on demand.

 Cluster Computing